willemsrb/simple-jta/README.md

 </beans>
 ```

 ### Transaction suspension
 A transaction can be suspended by calling `TransactionManager#suspend`; the transaction can be resumed by calling `TransactionManager#resume` with the transaction received from the `suspend` method.

-*note: resources cannot be reused between suspended transactions; Simple JTA only calls end(TMSUSPEND) and start (TMRESUME) to preserve resources on the server-side.*
+*note: resources cannot be reused between suspended transactions; Simple JTA only calls end(TMSUSPEND) and start (TMRESUME) to preserve resources on the server-side (when the resource supports it).*

-##### Enlisting resources
-When a transaction has been suspended and a new transaction

 ### Distributed transactions and recovery
-How does the one and only responsibility of Simple JTA work?
+How does the most important responsibility, recovery, of Simple JTA work?
 - Whenever an action is taken that involves the transaction manager (eg. using a database connection, using a messaging connection, calling commit, calling rollback), it is stored in the transaction store using the (global or branch) transaction id and unique resource name.
 - When commit is requested: first all enlisted XA resources are asked to prepare its partial transaction; on success, the transaction manager stores its decision to commit (this signifies the final decision and cannot be changed) and all XA resources are asked to commit; on failure all XA resources are asked to rollback.
 - When rollback is requested: the transaction manager stores its decision to rollback and all XA resources are asked to rollback